ChartsCSS/ChartsCSS.org/src/components/data.md

 All `--size` variables should always be a unitless numbers between `0` to `1`.
 Why unitless?
 Because you should be able to change chart types without changing the unit in all the variables.

-Rectangular charts use percentage as a unit of measurement while redial charts use degrees.
+Rectangular charts use percentage as a unit of measurement while radial charts use degrees.
 To make it easier for users to switch between chart types, the framework deprecated units.
 Instead, it multiplies the `--size` by `100%` or by `360deg` depending on the chart type.